apache/spark/docs/tutorial.rst

 Executors
 ---------

-Executors are an abrastraction on top of systems that can run Flux task instances.
+Executors are an abrastraction on top of systems that can run Airflow task instances.
 The default LocalExecutor is a simple implementation of Python's multiprocessing with a simple joinable queue.